top of page

 Those who struggle to heal from betrayal may go on to develop trust issues, experience feelings of abandonment, and have difficulty maintaining close relationships.
 These symptoms and the difficult circumstances of navigating through a shattered relationship often leaves betrayed partners feeling overwhelmed and unsure what to do first.
 With a little guidance however, you can begin to take empowering steps towards healing.

-Strategies for Healing from Betrayal Trauma
+Strategies for Healing from Betrayal Trauma after Infidelity

 Betrayal trauma can have a profound impact on your emotional and mental well-being.
 It shakes the very foundation of trust and can leave you questioning your self-worth.
 Understanding the nature of betrayal trauma is the first step towards healing.

 Recovering from betrayal trauma requires a multi-faceted approach.
 You can start feeling better the sooner you begin your healing journey.
 Below are strategies for overcoming betrayal that you can try today.
 I recommend practicing one or two to get started as opposed to trying them all at once.
-You will receive more benefit by focusing on one strategy at a time.
+You will receive more benefits by focusing on one strategy at a time.

 1. Practice self-care during the healing process